1. Home

 • Flexible Storage: Open shelves and mobile carts eliminate the need for built-in cabinetry, saving both space and budget.

 By eliminating partitions and keeping the layout open, this design maximizes usable space and simplifies installation—making it ideal for vendors who need a fast, affordable start.
+Typical turnkey pricing for a 20-foot fast food container shop starts from factory quotes and varies by layout, equipment, and local code requirements.
+All configurations can be customized and delivered worldwide directly from SteelPRO PEB’s manufacturing base.

 Custom Interiors for Special Use Cases